-The Provider operated a hospital-based skilled nursing facility (SNF) during the Provider's fiscal years ending (FYE) 12/31/91 and 12/31/93.
-The Provider requested an exception for full relief from the SNF routine cost limits (RCLs) for both fiscal years, on the basis that it furnished atypical services.
-The Intermediary granted interim per diem exceptions for both fiscal years, and recommended to CMS that the Provider be granted final exception amounts which partially denied the full amounts requested.
-The Provider filed timely requests for hearings before the Board on the grounds that it was entitled to the full exception relief it requested.
+The Provider operated a hospital-based skilled nursing facility (SNF) during the Provider's fiscal year ending (FYE) 12/30/90.
+The Provider requested an exception from the SNF routine cost limits (RCLs), on the basis that it furnished atypical services.
+The Provider reviewed the request and forwarded it to CMS, where it was approved.
+The Intermediary calculated the amount of the exception based upon program instructions in Section 2534 of the Provider Reimbursement Manual (PRM), which direct intermediaries to calculate cost limit exception for hospital-based SNFs at amounts exceeding 112 percent of the mean per diem routine service costs for hospital-based SNFs.
+The Provider timely appealed this methodology to the Board, arguing it should be reimbursed all of its costs in excess of the limit.